SuyogPrasai/microlane/README.md

 | **Lighting-B** | Brightness increase of 40% (all RGB channels +40% of 255). |
 | **Lighting-D** | Brightness decrease of 40% (all RGB channels −40% of 255). |

+> [!IMPORTANT]
+> This project is designed to be model-agnostic — while it currently benchmarks lane detection models, the architecture generalizes to any ML model running in a Docker container.
+We welcome contributions, feedback, and ideas for extending it into a broader ML evaluation framework.

 ## Contribution and License